Medical billing: Billing process

+In order to capture revenue that might otherwise be lost, practices follow up on outstanding claims and patient statements and reduce payment barriers to make the process as simple as possible for patients.

+Implementing a patient portal with online payment options can streamline the process, allowing patients to pay their bills at their convenience.
+A self-service system encourages on-time payments and reduces the likelihood of accounts being sent to collections.

+Consistent follow-ups and clear communication help address common billing issues and improve overall payment rates.
+Having an efficient follow-up system helps minimize revenue leakage and keeps the billing cycle running smoothly.

 Electronic billing

-A practice that has interactions with the patient must now, under HIPAA, send most billing claims for services via electronic means.
+A practice that has interactions with the patient must now, under HIPAA law 1996, send most billing claims for services via electronic means.
 Prior to actually performing service and billing a patient, the care provider may use software to check the eligibility of the patient for the intended services with the patient's insurance company.
-This process uses the same standards and technologies as an electronic claims transmission with small changes to the transmission format, this format is known specifically as X12-270 Health Care Eligibility & Benefit Inquiry transaction.
-A response to an eligibility request is returned by the payer through a direct electronic connection, or more commonly their website.
-This is called an X12-271 "Health Care Eligibility & Benefit Response" transaction.
+This process uses the same standards and technologies as an electronic claims transmission with small changes to the transmission format.
+This format is known specifically as an X12-270 Health Care Eligibility & Benefit Inquiry transaction.
+A response to an eligibility request is returned by the payor through a direct electronic connection, or more commonly their website.
+This is called an X12-271 Health Care Eligibility & Benefit Response transaction.
 Most practice management/EM software will automate this transmission, hiding the process from the user.

 This first transaction for a claim for services is known technically as X12-837 or ANSI-837.
 This contains a large amount of data regarding the provider interaction, as well as reference information about the practice and the patient.
-Following that submission, the payer will respond with an X12-997, simply acknowledging that the claim's submission was received and that it was accepted for further processing.
-When the claim(s) are actually adjudicated by the payer, the payer will ultimately respond with a X12-835 transaction, which shows the line-items of the claim that will be paid or denied; if paid, the amount; and if denied, the reason.
+Following that submission, the payor will respond with an X12-997, simply acknowledging that the claim's submission was received and that it was accepted for further processing.
+When the claim(s) are actually adjudicated by the payor, the payor will ultimately respond with a X12-835 transaction, which shows the line-items of the claim that will be paid or denied; if paid, the amount; and if denied, the reason.